 When the spine is aligned, it is in a straight, neutral position.
 If the spine is misaligned during sleep, this can result in back pain and other issues.
-Though side sleeping is the least likely position to exacerbate spinal pain and other symptoms, there are still precautions that should be taken to ensure the spine is aligned as you sleep.
+Though side sleeping is the least likely position to exacerbate spinal pain and other symptoms, there are still precautions you should take to ensure the spine is aligned as you sleep.

 A contouring mattress responds proportionately to pressure points, cushioning the hips and shoulders.
 This helps keep the spine in neutral alignment.
 Side sleepers who maintain a symmetrical position are less likely to have back pain.
 This means sleeping on your side with your legs stretched out, and a higher loft pillow underneath your head.
 To keep your hips square, you may choose to sleep with a thinner pillow between your knees.
 The neck is part of the spine, so it is also important to keep your neck supported and resist tucking in your chin.
 These measures will help your spine maintain a neutral position.

 Since side sleepers put pressure on one shoulder as they sleep, they are more likely to experience pain on the side that they sleep on.
-The added weight on the shoulder, especially if the mattress does not offer enough cushioning or contouring support, can result in neck and shoulder pain.
-Those who sleep on their side are also more likely to push one shoulder up towards their neck, which causes the spine to be misaligned.
+The added weight on your shoulder, especially if the mattress does not offer enough cushioning or contouring support, can result in neck and shoulder pain.
+If you sleep on your side, you are also more likely to push one shoulder up towards their neck, which causes the spine to be misaligned.

 For side sleepers with back problems, the right mattress can make all the difference.
-If a mattress does not contour to the shape of the body and provide ample support, this can cause a misalignment in the joints and the spine.
+If a mattress does not contour to the shape of your body and provide ample support, this can cause a misalignment in the joints and the spine.
 As a result, your muscles can’t relax and have to work overtime to keep everything aligned.
-A contouring mattress, on the other hand, keeps the spine aligned and relieves joint pain.
-This keeps the hips and shoulders aligned as well.
+A contouring mattress, on the other hand, keeps your spine aligned and relieves joint pain.
+This keeps your hips and shoulders aligned as well.
 Some mattresses also have customized support for the lumbar region.

 The simplest way to determine if your back pain is caused by your mattress is to pay attention to your back pain throughout the day.
 If you wake up with back pain that subsides or lessens as the day goes on, your mattress is likely the culprit.
 The best mattress for side sleepers will provide a flat, even surface without any sagging or indentations.
 A responsive material, like memory foam, will cushion pressure points and keep the spine aligned.
 The mattress should provide full-body support to prevent back pain.

-For side sleepers, mattress firmness determines how cushioned the pressure points are.
-It affects how much the shoulders and hips sink into the mattress, which helps keep the spine aligned.
+For side sleepers, mattress firmness determines how cushioned your pressure points are.
+Firmness affects how much the shoulders and hips sink into the mattress, which helps keep the spine aligned.
 A comfortable mattress will alleviate aches and pains.

-There are a few factors to consider when deciding on mattress firmness, including personal preferences, body weight, and mattress type.
-Heavier people press deeper into the mattress, so the same mattress may feel different to people depending on their weight and body type.
+There are a few factors you’ll want to consider when deciding on mattress firmness, including your personal preferences, body weight, and mattress type.
+Heavier people press deeper into mattresses, so the same mattress may feel different to people depending on their weight and body type.
 The comfort layers affect the firmness and feel of the mattress.
 Memory foam conforms closely to the shape of the body, while latex offers gentle contouring with more bounce.
-Innerspring coils can add firmness to a mattress.
+Innerspring coils can add firmness and pushback to a mattress.
 Of the several types of mattresses available, each has benefits and drawbacks for side sleepers.

-The best mattress for side sleepers will offer consistent support and contouring comfort.
-Most mattresses fall into one of the following categories.
-These are the most common mattress types on the market today, and understanding the difference between each type is key to determining which mattress is right for you.
-Though specific mattress models will vary in materials, construction, and unique features, there are commonalities within each category that will help you decide what type of mattress best suits your needs.
+We’ve put together a breakdown of the most common mattress types on the market today, as understanding the difference between each type is key to determining which mattress is right for you.
+Though specific mattress models will vary in materials, construction, and unique features, there are commonalities in build and performance within each category that will help you decide what type of mattress best suits your needs.